melifluos/subgraph-sketching/README.md

-# subgraph-sketching
+# subgraph-sketching (Work in Progress)

 ## Introduction

-Code for Graph Neural Networks for Link Prediction with Subgraph Sketching https://openreview.net/pdf?id=m1oqEOAozQU
+This is a reimplementation of the code used for "Graph Neural Networks for Link Prediction with Subgraph Sketching" https://openreview.net/pdf?id=m1oqEOAozQU which was accepted for oral presentation (top 5% of accepted papers) at ICLR 2023.

+The high level structure of the code will not change, but some details such as default parameter setting remain work in progress

 ## Running experiments